 Most people cruise because it’s a relaxing vacation.
 You can visit a number of places and meet different people.
 But despite these benefits, it is natural to question the safety of the cruise ship.
 Are cruises really safe?

 The odds of a cruise ship death is 1 in every 6.5 million.
 According to the New York Times, you are more likely to die in a car crash with the odds of 1 in every 103.
 Moreover, cruise ships have now developed sophisticated instruments to maintain their safety and security.
-Cruise ship are indeed very safe.
+Cruise ships are indeed very safe.

-Few incidents might still be unavoidable but with the help of modern technology and qualified crew members, these usually result in no casualties.
+Few incidents might still be unavoidable, but with the help of modern technology and qualified crew members, these usually result in no casualties.
 Therefore, cruises are generally considered as one of the safest ways to spend your holiday.
 But like other forms of transport, you should be prepared and alert for possible problems that may arise.

 Cruising is exciting and fun.
 Don’t let rumors and unsupported statistics prevent you from experiencing this thrilling experience.
 Read on to learn more about cruise ships and how safe they really are.